-Even if you don’t know the difference between a California bungalow and a Bauhaus box, you’ll get a kick out of visiting some of California’s most unforgettable bridges, buildings, and other structures.
+Even if you don’t know the difference between a California bungalow and a Bauhaus box, you will like visiting some of California’s most unforgettable bridges, buildings, and other structures.
 Cross an iconic span (Instagramming the whole way, of course), walk through an opulent castle, and see hipster 1950s chic.
-Tour these impressive sites, like the State Capitol in Sacramento, and you’ll be tossing off phrases like “double-domed rotunda” in no time.
+Tour these impressive sites, like the State Capitol in Sacramento, and you will be saying “double-domed rotunda” in no time.

 A functional work of art, the remarkable bridge, designed by renowned Spanish architect Santiago Calatrava, spans the tree-lined, trout-filled Sacramento River in Redding’s Turtle Bay Exploration Park.
-The 700-foot/213-meter-long span is undeniably striking, with its glass block walkway and soaring white tower and suspension cables forming a functioning sundial—a nod to human creativity and ingenuity, both important themes of the 300-acre park.
+The 700-foot-long span is undeniably striking, with its glass block walkway,soaring white tower and suspension cables forming a functioning sundial-- a nod to human creativity and ingenuity, both important themes of the 300-acre park.

-Before you cross the bridge, explore the park near the interpretive center with a stroll through Paul Bunyan's Forest Camp, modeled after an old-time logging camp.
-Cool off in the mist-sprayed butterfly house and wait for colorful residents to flit by, then step inside the center to see some of Calatrava's initial sketches for the bridge.
+Before you cross the bridge, explore the park near the interpretive centre with a stroll through Paul Bunyan's Forest Camp, modelled after an old-time logging camp.
+Cool off in the mist-sprayed butterfly house and wait for colourful residents to flit by, then step inside the centre to see some of Calatrava's initial sketches for the bridge.

-"Cool off in the mist-sprayed butterfly house and wait for colorful residents to flit by, then step inside the center to see some of Calatrava's initial sketches for the bridge."
+"Cool off in the mist-sprayed butterfly house and wait for colourful residents to flit by, then step inside the centre to see some of Calatrava's initial sketches for the bridge."

 There’s a nice gift shop and a café at the south (city) end, and paths let you wind down to historic Fort Point, completed in 1861 as a military outpost to protect the gate before there was a bridge.
 Look up for a remarkable view of the bridge’s underbelly, a spectacular network of massive girders, enormous columns, and impressive cables.

 Filled with distinctive post-World War II buildings designed by leading architects of the time, Palm Springs is America’s Mid-century Modern mecca.
-From the moment you arrive in town via State Highway 111, the soaring roofline of the Tramway Gas Station (designed in 1965 by Mid-century master Albert Frey and now the Palm Springs Visitors Center), it’s clear that mod dominates the local landscape.
+Right off the bat when you arrive in town via State Highway 111, the soaring roofline of the Tramway Gas Station (designed in 1965 by Mid-century master Albert Frey and now the Palm Springs Visitors Center), it’s clear that mod dominates the local landscape.
 Even Palm Springs City Hall, all sharp angles, bold cut-outs, and circles, has distinctive Mid-century Modern styling.

-"Imagine women in pinched-waist dresses reclining on pink sunloungers, watching the desert sunset over very dry martinis."
+"Imagine women in pinched-waist dresses reclining on pink chaises, watching the desert sunset over very dry martinis."